-As of December 31, 2018, the Company has assessed that its investment in Cocoplans was partially impaired by P211.48 million, while its investments in AMC and New Ultra amounting to P13.88 million and P2.32 million, respectively, are already fully impaired.
+In 2018, the Company assessed that its investment in Cocoplans was partially impaired by P211.48 million, while its investments in AMC and New Ultra amounting to P13.88 million and P2.32 million, respectively, are already fully impaired.
 In addition, management is of the opinion that its receivables from New Ultra amounting to P2.50 million as of December 31, 2018 was also impaired.
 Instead of charging the impairment losses in 2018 against profit or loss, management adjusted these impairment losses against the opening balance of Retained Earnings account as management believes that these investments and receivable were already impaired in prior years due to continuing losses of these subsidiaries.
-No similar transaction has occurred in 2017.

-The key financial information of the significant subsidiaries are as follows:
+The unaudited key financial information of the significant subsidiaries are as follows: